djgenesis/stream/README.md

 ## 🚀 Step-by-Step Setup Guide

+Preferably do all the steps on your Android mobile phone.
 You can choose between **two different paths** depending on your visual preference for your stream layout:

 ### 🔹 Route A: Using Badges (Recommended Visual Setup)
 This path provides a rich graphical experience using clean icons and gold badges for stream resolutions, formats, and audio attributes.